ClojureCivitas/clojurecivitas.github.io/README.md

 3. push the branch to your fork
 4. open a pull request

-Your pull request will be reviewed to prevent abuse and then merged.
+Your pull request will be quickly reviewed to prevent abuse and then merged.
+Reviews are minimal, our goal is to get your changes published ASAP.
 Once merged, namespaces are automatically published to the website.

 Please contact [@timothypratley](https://github.com/timothypratley) if you are having any difficulty submitting a PR.